Candi Staton: Later

-In 1991, Staton returned to UK popular charts by lending her vocals to the Source's British hit, "You Got the Love".
+In 1991, Staton returned to UK popular charts by lending her vocals to the Source's British hit "You Got the Love".
 Staton signed with Intersound Records in 1995.
 In 2000, she released her eleventh album, Here's a Blessing.
 In 2004, the British record label Honest Jon's released a compilation album of her soul work from the late 1960s and early 1970s, the self-titled Candi Staton.
 Staton followed it up with a secular project in 2006 entitled His Hands, produced by Mark Nevers of Lambchop and with the title track written by Will Oldham.
 Two of Staton's children, Cassandra Williams-Hightower (background vocals) and Marcus Williams (drums), joined her on the album.
 A second studio album for Honest Jon's, titled Who's Hurting Now?, appeared in 2009.
 She and Rick Hall reunited to make a half dozen more tracks for Staton's 2014 southern soul album, Life Happens.
 The lead Americana radio single, "I Ain't Easy to Love", featured Jason Isbell and John Paul White (formerly of The Civil Wars).
-The trio performed the track on The Late Show with David Letterman.
+The trio performed the track on Late Show with David Letterman.
 Staton's television show New Direction aired on TBN.

 Staton has also made appearances on the Praise the Lord telecast with the late Paul Crouch and his late wife Jan Crouch, as well as regularly performing on Robert Tilton's Success-N-Life show.
-In August 2018, Staton released her 30th album, "Unstoppable," which has been touted as a retro psychedelic R&B project.
+In August 2018, Staton released her 30th album, Unstoppable, which has been touted as a retro psychedelic R&B project.
 NPR music journalist, Alison Fensterstock, wrote that it, "Delivers the kind of forthright confidence and soul-girding power that can only be summoned by a grown woman who has learned a thing or two.
 And Staton has lived many lives.
 Creatively, the quadruple Grammy nominee and Christian Music Hall of Famer has moved between soul and R&B, gospel, disco and even EDM before returning to her roots as an elder stateswoman."

 Personal life

 Staton has been married six times and has five children.
-Staton first married Pentecostal minister Joe Williams from 1960 until 1968.
-Together they have four children: Marcus Williams, Marcel Williams, Terry Williams and Cassandra Williams-Hightower.
-In 1970, Staton married singer Clarence Carter and together they had one child; Clarence Carter Jr. They divorced in 1973.
-Staton was married to Jimmy James from 1974 until 1977.
-Two years after divorcing James, Staton married John Sussewell (who was a drummer for Ashford & Simpson and also Dory Previn's sixth album) in 1980, they divorced in 1998 after 18 years of marriage.
+She was first married to Pentecostal minister, Joe Williams, from 1960 until 1968.
+Together they had four children: Marcus Williams, Marcel Williams, Terry Williams and Cassandra Williams-Hightower.
+In 1970, Staton married singer Clarence Carter and together they had one child, Clarence Carter Jr. They divorced in 1973.
+Staton was married to Jimmy James, her then manager, from 1974 until 1977.
+Two years after divorcing James, Staton married John Sussewell, who was a drummer for Ashford & Simpson and also on Dory Previn's sixth album We're Children of Coincidence and Harpo Marx in 1980.
+They divorced in 1998 after 18 years of marriage.
 From 2010 until 2012, Staton was married to former baseball player Otis Nixon.
-Staton has been married to Henry Hooper since 2017.
+She has been married to Henry Hooper since 2017.

 On October 30, 2018, Staton announced that she had been diagnosed with breast cancer.
+She lives in Atlanta, Georgia.